bobleesj/cifkit/docs/install.md

 # Installation

-`cifkit` is published on [PyPI](https://pypi.org/project/cifkit/).
-It is pure Python and supports Python 3.12 through 3.14 on macOS, Linux, and Windows.
+cifkit is published on [PyPI](https://pypi.org/project/cifkit/).
+The package itself is pure Python and supports **Python 3.12 through 3.14** on macOS, Linux, and Windows.

 ## pip